influxdata/influxdb-plugin-fluent/README.md

     # The time precision of timestamp.
 You should specify either second (s), millisecond (ms),
     # microsecond (us), or nanosecond (ns).
     time_precision  s
+    # A name of the record key that used as a 'timestamp' instead of event timestamp.
+    # If a record key doesn't exists or hasn't value then is used event timestamp.
+    time_key        time
 </match>
 ```